 How to raise a child who can think critically

 We mean well.
 Often, we assume we’re doing our job as parents when we help our young children solve problems and prevent challenging emotions.
 Why let them remain frustrated, especially when they want to draw with a tool that just won’t work?
-And let’s not forget how difficult it can be to witness a child upset.
+And let’s not forget how difficult it can be to see them upset.

-But we also undermine our children’s abilities and desire to think for themselves when we step in too often.
+But we also undermine their abilities and desire to think for themselves when we step in too often and too soon.
 The difficulty doesn’t have to be an obstacle we should resolve for them as quickly as possible.
-Instead, we can see it as a chance for kids to think for themselves, even at a young age.
+Instead, we can see it as a chance for them to think for themselves, even at a young age.

-And real learning isn’t about answering a question fast or even perfect.
-Instead, kids should be able to solve problems, often on their own.
+And real learning isn’t about answering a question quickly or perfectly.
+Instead, they should be able to solve problems, through their own thinking.

-After all, kids need critical thinking skills to succeed.
-It’s not enough to memorize or have your path laid out in front of you.
-They need to be able to think on their feet, in a creative and effective way.
+After all, they need critical thinking skills to succeed.
+It’s not enough to memorize academic lessons or have their path laid out in front of them.
+They need to be able to think different ideas on their feet with creativity and curiosity.

-So, how can we raise critical thinkers, the kinds of kids who can problem solve and make a difference?
+So, how can we raise a critical thinker, the kinds of kids with problem-solving skills and make a difference in the world?
 These two ways can help you do just that:

 1. Allow your child to come up with her own solutions

-And it’s hard not to step in and assume all decision-making when we know the answer that will fix it.
-We might even think we’re doing our job by showing them exactly what to do.
-Or we avoid the grumpiness and frustration they feel when they struggle.
+And it’s hard not to step in and assume all decision-making when we know the answer that will fix our kids’ problems.
+We think we’re doing our job by showing them exactly what to do, and avoid the grumpiness and frustration they feel when they struggle.

-But do that often enough and we don’t allow our kids to come up with their own solutions.
-After all, that’s what we want—for our kids to think for themselves, even without our help.
+But do that often enough and we don’t allow them to come up with their own solutions and hypotheses.
+After all, that’s what we want—for them to think for themselves, even without our help.
 And sure, we can guide them to a solution, but not to the point where we provide all the answers.

-I tried it recently when my three-year-old twins were fighting.
-One of them had approached me complaining about his brother.
+I tried this approach when my twins were fighting.
+One of them approached me complaining about his brother.

 Me: “How is he bothering you?”